 - The Spy Who Loved Me.
 Big Bad Stromberg plans to start a global thermonuclear war to wipe out civilization.

-- The Terminator, another "machines kill humans" series.
-SkyNet nukes the Earth in 1997 (Kyle Reese's timeline) or 2004 (in Terminator 3), wiping out 3 billion humans and killing many others on sight.
+- Terminator, another "machines kill humans" series.
+SkyNet nukes the Earth in 1997 (Kyle Reese's timeline) or 2004 (in Terminator 3: Rise of the Machines), wiping out 3 billion humans and killing many others on sight.

 - The World's End: humanity is knocked back to pre-industrial levels but the bulk of the population apparently survives and there seems no danger of actual extinction.

 - Yor: The Hunter from the Future Aliens have literally regressed Earth back to the Stone Age.
 Spoony does an excellent job reviewing this campy movie.

 - In The Time Machine (1960), the Cold War becomes hot with the nuclear bombing of London, witnessed firsthand by the time traveler.
 He travels even further into the future and saw that a Class 2 had occurred with the human race split into two groups, the cannibalistic Morlocks, who bred the slow, peaceful Eloi as cattle.

 - Dawn of the Planet of the Apes is closer to this than Class one, given that 90% of humanity is wiped out and what's left only exists in small pockets.
 At least one is running out of resources.
 What's more, Koba aimed to pull a Class 3A apocalypse, leaving apes the dominant species.
 He may yet succeed even though he's dead.